alanng10/class-lang/Info/Article/Word/a.md

 Word "char" has meaning that is character code.

+Word "letter" has meaning that is alphabet character.

 Word "fill" has meaning that is set value in entire range.

 Word "stream" has meaning that is serial.